If you’re a real estate investor or real estate agent, this Evergreen marketing article could change the way you think about marketing your business.

 Lastly, the whole thing with the strategy of Evergreen marketing is that it is a fundamental shift in the way that you do things.

 If you want to be on the hamster wheel for the next five or 10 years and grinding away in five or 10 years and having to continue to post and continue to do things and continue to work five, six, seven days a week, then keep on doing hamster wheel marketing as your only marketing method.

 We want to start to have you shift things over to Evergreen marketing, but it’s going to take work.

 It’s going to take focus.
-It’s going to take effort, but in 12-24 months, you’re going to say “Oh my gosh, I’m so glad that I made this shift in my business because now I have freedom.
+It will take effort, but in 12-24 months, you will say, “Oh my gosh, I’m so glad I made this shift in my business because now I have freedom.
 I have flexibility.
-I’ve got this machine and authority hub that is continually attracting the right prospects that convert the best, that want to work with us.”
+I’ve got this machine and lead generation hub that is continually attracting the right prospects that convert the best that want to work with us.”

 And this is what your site is going to look like essentially.

-You have got your core homepage or Authority Hub.
+You have got your core homepage or Lead Generation Hub.
 Then there are “core conversion” pages, niche/location pages, and the authority content.

 Let’s dive into those a little deeper: